jvilaplana/data-catalog/README.md

 dataCatalog.autoUpdate = false
 ```

-By doing this, you will be able to update your data catalog using the method `udate()` from service `dataCatalogService`:
+By doing this, you will be able to update your data catalog using the method `update()` from service `dataCatalogService`:

 ```
 ...
 def dataCatalogService
 ...
-dataCatalogService.udate()
+dataCatalogService.update()
 ```

 ### Default views